Drills – drilling tools

-HT 800 consists of a wear resistant steel holder, an interchangeable cutting insert and a locking screw to provide the clamping requirement.
-Thanks to close fitting tolerances of the insert pin and locating hole the insert has little play and is firmly positioned in the holder.
-The innovative clamping principle achieves maximum process reliability for holes up to 10 x D. The clamping screws with screw locking improve the grip even with operations subject to heavy vibrations.
+The HT 800 consists of a wear-resistant steel beam, the replaceable cutting body and a locking screw with clamping principle.
+Thanks to the pin and fitting hole, the interchangeable insert has minimal play and sits firmly in the carrier.
+The innovative clamping principle achieves the highest process reliability for holes up to 10 x D. The clamping screws with screw lock improve the grip, even during machining with high vibration loads.

 Indexable insert drills consist of a base body made of tool steel with chip surfaces and flutes as a holder for one or more interchangeable indexable inserts.